 - 1. Turn the engine off. - 2.
-Carefully turn the filler cap counterclockwise 1/4 of a turn until it stops. - 3.
-Pull to remove the cap from the fuel filler pipe. - 4.
-To install the cap, align the tabs on the cap with the notches on the filler pipe. - 5.
-Turn the filler cap clockwise 1/4 of a turn until it clicks at least once.
+Carefully turn the filler cap counterclockwise until it spins off. - 3.
+Pull to remove the cap from the fuel filler pipe.

+4. To install the cap, align the tabs on the cap with the notches on the filler pipe.

+5. Turn the filler cap clockwise 1/4 of a turn until it clicks at least once.

-If the check fuel cap light $\mathbf{k}^{\bullet}$ or a "check fuel cap" message comes on, the fuel filler cap may not be properly installed.
+If the check fuel cap light \mathbf{k}^{} or a "check fuel cap" message comes on, the fuel filler cap may not be properly installed.
 The light or message can come on after several driving events after you've refueled your vehicle.

 At the next opportunity, safely pull off of the road, remove the fuel filler cap, align the cap properly and reinstall it.
-The check fuel cap light or "check fuel cap" message may not reset immediately; it may take several driving cycles for the check fuel cap light or "check fuel cap" message to turn off.
+The check fuel cap light \mathbf{k}^{\bullet} or "check fuel cap" message may not reset immediately; it may take several driving cycles for the check fuel cap light \mathbf{k}^{\bullet} or "check fuel cap" message to turn off.
 A driving cycle consists of an engine start-up (after four or more hours with the engine off) followed by city and highway driving.

-Continuing to drive with the check fuel cap light or "check fuel cap" message on may cause the Ty light to turn on as well.
+Continuing to drive with the check fuel cap light \mathbf{k}^{} or "check fuel cap" message on may cause the \mathbf{k}^{} light to turn on as well.